-5. Seal the box.
 Seal the outer box securely with durable packing tape.
 Make sure the bottom edges of the box are taped as well as the top.

-6. Label the box.
-Label the box with the complete address taking care to tape over the writing or stick-on label.
+Label the box with the address, or affix a printed label, then tape over the writing or label with clear packing tape to make sure the print doesn’t run and become illegible.
 Don’t forget to include your return address on the outside of the box.

 The box-in-a-box packing method is best for glass, especially when you’re shipping a particularly fragile item or more than one piece together.
 But in some cases, a very heavy piece of glass, such as a single Depression glass Colonial Block footed tumbler, can be shipped in a box by itself, provided you wrap the piece nicely in bubble wrap and use an oversized box to ensure that there are 6 to 8 inches of packing material between the item and each side of the box.
 Be sure to use enough packing material in the form of foam peanuts, additional bubble wrap, or plenty of crumpled paper to secure the item so it won’t jostle around at all during shipment.